geomstats/geomstats/README.md

 Each algorithm can be used with any of the manifolds and metric implemented in the package.

-To see additional examples, go to the [examples directory](https://github.com/geomstats/geomstats/tree/master/examples).
+To see additional examples, go to the [examples](https://github.com/geomstats/geomstats/tree/master/examples) or [notebooks](https://github.com/geomstats/geomstats/tree/master/notebooks) directories.

 ## Contributing